-To mark the beginning of a grand Golu, there can’t be a saree more lustrous, simple and elegant than a yellow Soft Silk.
+To mark the beginning of a grand Golu, there can’t be a saree more lustrous, simple and elegant than a yellow Soft silk.
 The simplicity of the silk coupled with the vibrancy of the yellow color is bound to give you a luminous glow.
-The second day, calls for a little more sheen in the form of a smooth, gliding and simply classy Tussar Silk in an glorious Green shade.
-For the third day, a weave originating all the way from Andhra, Pochampally Ikkat in graceful Grey is utmost ideal.
-If you’re planning to shop for a grey Pochampally, buy one with a red border that brings out the mellow quality of the grey color, proving to be a feast to the eyes.
+The second day, calls for a little more sheen in the form of a smooth, gliding and simply classy Tussar silk in a glorious Green shade.
+For the third day, a weave originating all the way from Andhra, Pochampally Ikat in graceful Grey is utmost ideal.
+If you’re planning to shop for a grey Pochampally, buy one with a red border that brings out the mellow quality of the grey colour, proving to be a feast to the eyes.

 Upbeat Orange, Serene White, and Fiery Red

 By the time the fourth day arrives, you are bound to be in the groove of the festivities.
 When you’re in the groove, why hold back?
-Unleash the Patan Queen in you by going for a bright Orange colored Patola Silk Sarees that tell stories of the Patan empire with the use of delicate motifs embedded in the contrasting borders of the saree.
+Unleash the Patan Queen in you by going for a bright Orange coloured Patola silk Sarees that tell stories of the Patan empire with the use of delicate motifs embedded in the contrasting borders of the saree.

 Who said only wine-tasting requires a palate-cleanse?
 If there are a few things finer than wine, sarees top the list.
 That’s why after half-way through the Navaratri festivities, you need to go for a simple White Chanderi saree with a bold gold border.
 This saree keeps it simple and yet elegant, proving to be the perfect wardrobe palate cleanser after a few days of glowing grandeur.